 Here’s a quick wrap-up of how to make these

 To get precise embroidery, I once again used my tissue paper transfer method, but with a twist.
 Did you know that tissue paper can act as carbon paper??
 Here are the details:

 I typed “LOVE” on my computer in American Typewriter font, size 100.
 (You can use whatever font and/or size you’d like.)
 I then held the tissue paper up to my monitor and traced “LOVE”.
 Flip your tissue paper over and trace “LOVE” again on the wrong side of the tissue paper.
 (This should give you a mirror image of “LOVE.”)
 Flip your tissue paper back over to the right side.
 Lay it on top of your scrapbook paper exactly where you’d like it placed and trace one more time.
 (You may have to go over it a few times.)
 Lift your tissue paper up, and “LOVE” will be written right there!
 I then embroidered right over top of each of the letters using either a back stitch or stem stitch.
-(Tutorials for both of these stitches can be found in my post Embroidery 101: 2 Basic Stitches You Need To Know

 The flowers are also a die, Build a Lilac by Sizzix, but you could use any die or punch you have in your stash.
 After cutting them, I chalked them.
 The embellishment in the center is a a Crystazzi Crystal 4mm bicone black bead, that is hand sewn to the flower.